-NCERT solutions class 7 science chapter 1 nutrition in plants is one one of the best tool to prepare science for class 7.
-The solution is provided below to help 7th standard students understand the concepts more effectively.
-The NCERT solutions for chapter 1 of class 7 science is prepared by expert teachers according to the latest syllabus of CBSE class 7 science.
-Students should practice the NCERT solutions regularly to excel in their 7th standard examination.
-Check the NCERT solutions class 7 science Nutrition in Plants pdf given below.
+NCERT solutions class 7 science chapter 1 nutrition in plants provided below to help 7th standard students understand the concepts more effectively.
+The NCERT solutions for chapter 1 of class 7 science is prepared by expert teachers according to the latest syllabus of CBSE (2018-2019) class 7 science.
+Students should practice regularly to excel in their class 7 examinations.

 Growth is the main reason for all the organisms to take food.
 Food provides essential energy to run and walk.The main reason is to repair the damaged and injured parts of the body and also, it provides a shield against deadly diseases and increases immunity against many infections.

 2. Write a difference between a parasite and a saprotroph.